tfc/tfc.github.io/_posts/2016-09-11-dont_fear_recursion.md

 In this case, only the parameters need to be refreshed with the values the next recursion call shall get.
 Then, instead of `call`ing the function (which jumps to the function beginning again, but also adds the return address on the stack), it can just be `jmp`ed at, which completely preserves the stack.
-(At this point i am talking about the *assembler* instructions `call` and `jmp`, which work similarly for most processor architectures, but may have slightly different names.)
+(At this point I am talking about the *assembler* instructions `call` and `jmp`, which work similarly for most processor architectures, but may have slightly different names.)

-Example case in which this would not work:
+An example case in which this would not work:

 {% highlight c++ %}
 int f(int a, int b)